Alaskan Orthodoxy & the Mission to Hoonah and Angoon

 St. John the Baptist Orthodox Church

-The parish of St. John was originally in the village of Killosnoo, Alaska.
-When the village burned in 1927, taking the church of St. Andrew the First-Called, and the spiritual home of the Orthodox population with it, the parishioners relocated to Angoon, Alaska where they built their current building over the course if 1928-1929.
+The parish of St. John was originally the mission in the village of Killisnoo, Alaska.
+When the village of Killisnoo burned in 1927, taking the church of St. Andrew the First-Called and the spiritual home of the Orthodox population with it, the parishioners relocated to Angoon, Alaska where they built their current building over the course if 1928-1929.

 St. Nicholas Russian Orthodox Church